|

 Adjustments for shares traded on an Exchange and for associated companies

-103G. (a) The Minister of Finance shall prescribe, by regulations with approval by
+103G. (a) The Minister of Finance shall prescribe, by regulations with approval

 the Knesset Finance Committee, adjustments required for the merger